murning/facing-the-music/README.md

 ### Overview

-* A data synthesis methodology was designed and implemented.
-This method was used to generate large synthetic datasets for use    in machine learning.
+* A data-synthesis method was designed and implemented to generate large datasets to be used for sound source localisation studies.

+* Three deep learning models where trained and tested using these datasets.

-* Classical signal processing techniques were used to act as a comparative baseline for the machine learning techniques utilized herein.
+* A signal processing method was implemented to act as a baseline with which the DL models could be compared.

-* Three deep learning models were designed, trained and evaluated.
-* A rotation algorithm was devised in which predictions were updated with each movement, allowing 360 degree localisation to take place.
+* A rotation algorithm was concieved of to account for problems inherent in in 360 ◦ binaural SSL.

-* The full localisation model was tested in simulation and then deployed in a real world environment.
-* The system was thoroughly evaluated in a number of real world scenarios
+*  A simulation program was written to evaluate the aforementioned methods in software.

+* A hardware system was designed and built with which the models were deployed.

+* Comprehensive testing was performed in order to evaluate the system.